Summer camp advice for Scouters from a former camp director.

 - Don’t “pull rank”.

 You are a Scoutmaster, not a general or an admiral, so there really isn’t any rank to pull is there?
-Most people instantly respect your position just don’t make a big deal out of it.
+You occupy a position that demands respect in and of itself, but don’t make a big deal out of it.
 Don’t ask for special privileges or try to impress staff members with your self importance.

-- Join in the program and encourage your Scouts to join in too.
+- Get with the program and encourage your Scouts to join in.

 Even if the program, in your humble opinion, isn’t all that good.
 A lively audience does more than anything to enliven and energize a performer.